CollinRooney12/htsprophet/README.md

 All other functions should be self-explanatory.

-# Part III: Room For improvement
+# Part III: Room For Improvement

 The package could benefit from the following two things:
 1. A way to run some of it in parallel, cause it take a while sometimes.